IDCAIS: Inter-Defender Collision-Aware Interception Strategy against Multiple Attackers: Collision-Aware Interception Strategy: multiple defenders against multiple attackers

-We formulate the following MIQP to assign the defenders to the attackers such that the attackers are captured as quickly as possible while the inter-defender collisions are avoided or delayed as much as possible. \bse \ese where $\bm{\delta}=[\delta_{ji}| i \in I_a, j \in I_d]^T \in \{0,1\}^{N_d|I_a|}$ is the binary decision vector. {The cost in \eqref{eq:defender_attackers_assign_MIQP} is the weighted summation} of the times that the defenders take to capture their assigned attackers, and the total cost associated with possible collisions between the defenders under the optimal control inputs corresponding to the assigned attackers; and $w \in (0,1)$ is user specified weight of the collision cost.
-Larger values of $w$ result in assignments with more importance to the collisions among the defenders. {Note that, since the cost $C_d^{col}(\mathbf{X}_{dj}^{ai}, \mathbf{X}_{dj'}^{ai'})$ has a finite upper bound, $c_l$ can be chosen sufficiently large, to ensure that for any $w \in (0,1)$ the linear term implicitly maximizes the number of attackers that can be intercepted or kept away from the protected area by virtue of the definition of $C_d^{int}(\mathbf{X}_{dj}^{ai})$, by which assignment to an attacker that cannot be intercepted is penalized heavily.} Problem \eqref{eq:defender_attackers_assign_MIQP} is solved by using the MIP solver, Gurobi \cite{gurobi}.
+We formulate the following MIQP to assign the defenders to the attackers such that the attackers are captured as quickly as possible while the inter-defender collisions are avoided or delayed as much as possible. \bse \ese where $\bm{\delta}=[\delta_{ji}| i \in I_a, j \in I_d]^T \in \{0,1\}^{N_dN_a}$ is the binary decision vector. {The cost in \eqref{eq:defender_attackers_assign_MIQP} is the weighted summation} of the times that the defenders take to capture their assigned attackers, and the total cost associated with possible collisions between the defenders under the optimal control inputs corresponding to the assigned attackers; { and $w \in (0,1)$ is user specified weight of the collision cost.
+Larger values of $w$ result in assignments with more importance to the collisions among the defenders.
+In order to give more importance to the interception of the attackers, $w$ is chosen as $w = 0.25$ using the Rank Order Centroid (ROC) weights method \cite{gunantara2018review} that is commonly used in multi-objective optimization.
+Problem \eqref{eq:defender_attackers_assign_MIQP} is solved by using the MIP solver, Gurobi \cite{gurobi}. \vishnu{Note that, the cost $C_d^{col}(\mathbf{X}_{dj}^{ai}, \mathbf{X}_{dj'}^{ai'})$ has a finite upper bound.
+This allows choosing $c_l$ sufficiently large such that for any weight $w \in (0,1)$, the assignment ensures no defender is matched to an attacker they cannot intercept before the attacker reaches the protected area, provided an alternative assignment exists (possibly involving some collision conflicts).
+This maximizes the total number of attackers that can be intercepted. }